frederic-perez/AmE-dictionary/data/idioms.md

 __bust out__ _She clearly has something busting out._
 __but for (someone)__ Except for someone; if not for someone. _But for the support of my friends, I never would have survived that difficult time._
 __but for (something)__ Except for something; if not for something. _That major home repair would have sent me into debt but for my emergency fund._
+__butt heads__ __1__ Literally, to knock heads together, as of rams or sheep. _The two male rams fiercely butted heads to establish dominance among the group._ __2__ By extension, to completely disagree or get into a heated confrontation with someone. _Jonathan and Cynthia always butt heads over politics when they’re together._ _I got kicked out of the bar when I started butting heads with that guy._ _Sullivan butted heads with Standards and Practices._
 __butter up__ [:scroll: This term transfers the oily, unctuous quality of butter to lavish praise.]
 Excessively praise or flatter someone, usually to gain a favor. _If you butter up Dad, he’ll let you borrow the car._
 __butterfingers__ A person who frequently drops things, clumsy person.
 __buy the farm__ To die.